AckerlyXu/heima/articles/cloud-services/cloud-services-model-and-package.md

 <p/>

+ >[!NOTE]
- >[AZURE.NOTE] The thumbprint for the certificate can be added to the configuration file by using a text editor, or the value can be added on the **Certificates** tab of the **Properties** page of the role in Visual Studio.
+ > The thumbprint for the certificate can be added to the configuration file by using a text editor, or the value can be added on the **Certificates** tab of the **Properties** page of the role in Visual Studio.

 ## Defining ports for role instances
 Azure allows only one entry point to a web role.
 Meaning that all traffic occurs through one IP address.
 You can configure your websites to share a port by configuring the host header to direct the request to the correct location.
 You can also configure your applications to listen to well-known ports on the IP address.